-During the world's largest balloon rally some 750 colorful balloons descend on Albuquerque.
+During the world's largest balloon rally, some 750 colorful balloons descend on Albuquerque, NM.
 Spectators take in a plethora of balloon launches, games and races each fall.

-In the heart of the Tularosa Basin, 275 square miles of glistening white sands make up the world's largest gypsum dune field.
+In the heart of the Tularosa Basin, 275 square miles of glistening white sand makes up the world's largest gypsum dune field.

 In this remote canyon you'll find the most well-preserved collection of ancient ruins north of Mexico.
 Between 900 and 1150 AD, Chaco Canyon was a major cultural center for the ancient Puebloan people.

-The best way to travel from Santa Fe to Taos is along the 80-mile-long High Road, also known as the Mountain Road or the King's Road.
-Travel from north to south, down the mountain, for the most expansive views of the red-painted deserts.
+The best way to travel from Santa Fe to Taos is along the 56-mile-long High Road.
+Travel from north to south, through the Sangre de Cristo Mountains, for the most expansive views of red-painted desert.

 This historic Southwestern town is home to over 150 stores, galleries, winding brick paths and hidden gardens.